 How do I make the best choice for my budget?

-You've never been retired before, so it's impossible to know whether you’ll fully enjoy early retirement over extended work, or even if you’ll dislike working longer as much as you think you will.
-Finding a new purpose in retirement—unrelated to working longer or retiring sooner—is helpful in developing that next chapter more successfully.
+You've likely never been retired before, so it's impossible to know whether you’ll fully enjoy early retirement over extended work, or even if you’ll dislike working longer as much as you think you will.